megnhild/recipe-box/NOTES.md

 TO-DO:

+why does the list disappear on each refresh? how to view/edit the recipe?

 1. need to figure out how to make the star rating clickable
 2. how to update/put/add the star rating to the schema
 3. why is the first star rating changing when I click the stars below it?
 Do I have to change the class/id names for each list item?